Strong, Temperature-Dependent Spin-Orbit Torques in Heavy Fermion YbAl$_3$

-ARPES measurements have identified the temperature-dependent changes in the electronic structure of YbAl$_{3}$ as due to increasing hybridization between Yb 4$f$ local moments and delocalized conduction electrons, resulting in the formation of Kondo screened many-body states.
-Based on the similarities in the logarithmic temperature scaling and saturation below $T^{*}$, we identify the large enhancement in spin-torque conductivity as due to the same many-body Kondo effect.
+Thus, in light of the ARPES measurements which have identified the temperature-dependent changes in the electronic structure of YbAl$_{3}$ as due to increasing effective hybridization between Yb 4$f$ local moments and delocalized conduction electrons, resulting in the formation of a renormalized electron bandstructure near the Fermi level, and based on the similarities in the logarithmic temperature scaling, we identify the large enhancement in spin-torque conductivity as due to the same many-body electron correlations.
 Our observations are qualitatively consistent with predictions in ref.~\cite{Reynolds2017} that the enhancement in spin-orbit torque can be achieved by increasing hybridization of the 4$f$ states into the itinerant bands near the Fermi level.
-The strong enhancement that we measure of the spin-orbit torque associated with the Kondo effect in YbAl$_{3}$ suggests that engineering of many-body states in correlated electron systems (particular those containing partially filled $f$ shells) can be a productive strategy for increasing the efficiency of spin-orbit torques.
-The same sensitivity may also enable spin-orbit torques to be a useful new tool for characterizing heavy fermion systems.